TyMckenz/ASPNetCore/README.md

 # ASPNetCore
-A Website For A University That Involves Courses, Students, And Professors Adding new abilities week to week
+A Website For A University That Involves Courses, Students, And Professors \n Adding new abilities week to week